Skip to main content

 The brain is so vulnerable to insulin resistance because it is one of the most energy-demanding organs in the body, with limited ability to store fuel.
 When insulin signaling fails, neurons cannot easily pull in glucose, which means they run short on energy needed for memory, learning, and synaptic maintenance.
 Over years, that energy gap contributes to cell shrinkage and the misfolded proteins seen in Alzheimer's.

-The glymphatic system is the brain's waste clearance system, made up of channels along blood vessels that carry cerebrospinal fluid through the brain.
-It is most active during deep sleep, especially slow-wave sleep, when it flushes out waste products like amyloid beta.
+The glymphatic system is the brains waste clearance system, made up of channels along blood vessels that carry cerebrospinal fluid through the brain.
+It is most active during deep sleep, particularly slow-wave sleep, when it flushes out waste products like amyloid beta.
 Chronic poor sleep impairs this clearance and is linked to higher amyloid buildup on PET imaging.

 The blood-brain barrier is a layer of tightly connected cells that controls what enters the brain.
 High blood pressure, high ApoB, chronic inflammation, and poor blood sugar control can all weaken this barrier over time.
 A leakier barrier lets in immune cells and proteins that drive inflammation and contribute to neurodegeneration.